andycranston/raritan-massdeploy/README.md

 ```

 If the name between the first @@ and the second @@ is recognised as a built in macro
-the `massdeploy.py` utility will change it to the appropriate test.
+the `massdeploy.py` utility will change it to the appropriate text.

 ## Summary